Alcohol and coronavirus

 If you are concerned that you or someone you care about has a problem with alcohol there is lots of help available.

+During lockdown and the coronavirus pandemic your routines and stress levels may have changed and your drinking levels with it.
 If you're concerned about your drinking during this period, we have the tools to keep you on track and support you.

 Our self-assessment questionnaire can help you identify if your relationship with alcohol is about right, or if the amount you drink is risky to your health.